OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 }
 ```

 2. In [runtime.ts](packages/teams-js/src/public/runtime.ts), add an object describing the new capability and its compatibility requirements to `versionConstants`.
+The version number your new capability should go under

 e.g.